 First, let’s look at the value of PR through the eyes of a CMO.
-This perspective can be helpful for communicators as they articulate the benefits of working together to their marketing colleagues.
+This perspective can be helpful for articulating the benefits of working together to Comms or marketing colleagues.

 1. Generating brand awareness

-PR is a great vehicle for generating brand awareness through media relations, news coverage and thought leadership content distribution, all of which contribute to increasing your brand’s online footprint.
-Including publicity into your marketing mix allows you to proactively put your positive stories in front of your audience with more credibility and relevance than traditional advertising, which can be viewed by consumers as irrelevant and suspect.
+PR is a great vehicle for generating brand awareness through media relations, news coverage and thought leadership content distribution.
+All of which contribute to increasing your brand’s online footprint.
+Including publicity into your marketing mix allows you to proactively put your positive stories in front of your audience with more credibility and relevance than traditional advertising.

 We live in a world where anyone can post a negative review, and a story with negative sentiment can spread through social media like wildfire.
 That’s where PR comes in with negative publicity and crisis management, as well as proactively demonstrating your company’s goodwill efforts.
 Using PR in your marketing mix helps manage your overall brand sentiment with continuous storytelling, which has an added bonus of improving your search rankings.